WISIT – The WifOR Sustainability Impact Tool

 Use Case: Impact Analysis with WISIT

 The spend below is an example.
-It is subdivided into units including “Vendor”, “Product”, and “Function” – these are the possible “Scenarios”.
-The desired scenarios can be dragged and dropped into the box below, such as “Vendor” and “Product”.
-This calculates the impacts triggered, disaggregated by vendor and product.
+It is subdivided into units including “Vendor”, “Function”, and “Product” – these are the possible “Scenarios”.
+The desired scenarios can be dragged and dropped into the box below, such as “Product” and “Vendor”.
+Thereby, the impacts can be calculated, disaggregated by product and vendor.

-In addition, it is also possible to select whether the tool should calculate indirect, induced, or both as spillover effects.
+In addition, it is also possible to select whether the tool should calculate indirect, induced, or both as spillover effects along the supply chain.
 The supply chain level can be freely chosen up to tier 3.
 For sustainability indicators, a company can choose from social, environmental, and economic indicators and select between physical units (e.g., metric tons of CO₂) and monetary units (societal impacts measured in USD of emitted CO₂).

-For monetization, users can use WifOR’s coefficients or those of the Value Balancing Alliance (VBA).
-These are the determined conversion values, which are used to evaluate the societal significance of physical units and convert them into monetary values.
+For monetization, users can use WifOR’s value factors or those of the Value Balancing Alliance (VBA).
+These are the determined coefficients, which are used to evaluate the societal significance of physical units and convert them into monetary values.
 In the last step, users can filter the results by country or sector.

 Latest articles from WifOR’s Sustainability Research